Stremio/ytdl-core-blob/README.md

 ## Why?

-Because `ytdl-core` and many of it's dependencies have an unrational dependency for Node.js >=10, and we're using Node 8.x
+Because `ytdl-core` and many of it's dependencies have an irrational dependency for Node.js >=10, and we're using Node 8.x

 This engine dependency errors out when using `yarn install`